Alvannwanorim/Alvannwanorim/README.md

 # Hi there, I'm Alvan! 👋
 - 🔭 I’m currently working on backend API(s) and infrastructure, full-stack applications
 - 🌱 I’m currently learning Kafka, ASP.NET, events and streams
-- 👯 I’m looking to collaborate on Telidoc Health-tech application
+- 👯 I’m looking to collaborate on fintech, health-tech, edu-tech, and insure-tech applications
 - 💬 Ask me about nestjs, nodejs, python, spring boot, reactjs
 <!-- - 🤔 I’m looking for help with ...
 - 📫 How to reach me: ... -->